karthmnz/research-reports/README.md

 # Research-Reports

-As an active AI researcher, most of my work is tied up with NDA.
-Under appropriate permission, I will share some of our research work and reports in this repository.
+As an active AI researcher, most of my work is tied up with NDAs.
+I will share some of our lab's reports and research work that has been released in this catch all repository.

 List of Reports: